-Midland shareholders are receiving this joint proxy statement/prospectus because on [·], the record date for the Midland special meeting, which is to be held on [·], 2018, at [·] at [·], local time, they owned shares of Midland common stock, and the board of directors of Midland is soliciting proxies for the matters to be voted on at this special meeting, as described in more detail below.
-This joint proxy statement/prospectus was mailed to holders of Midland common stock on or about [·], and is accompanied by a proxy card for use at the meeting and at any adjournment(s) of the Midland special meeting.
+Midland shareholders are receiving this joint proxy statement/prospectus because on January 4, 2018, the record date for the Midland special meeting, which is to be held on February 6, 2018, at Midland's corporate office, which is located at 1201 Network Centre Drive, Effingham, Illinois 62401, at 9:00 a.m., local time, they owned shares of Midland common stock, and the board of directors of Midland is soliciting proxies for the matters to be voted on at this special meeting, as described in more detail below.
+This joint proxy statement/prospectus was mailed to holders of Midland common stock on or about January 5, 2018, and is accompanied by a proxy card for use at the meeting and at any adjournment(s) of the Midland special meeting.